bugthesystem/PhantomGPU/README.md

 ## The Problem

 - **Expensive Hardware**: Can't afford to buy every GPU to test your models
-- **Cloud Costs**: Ever-changing pricing makes it hard to budget ML workloads
+- **Cloud Costs**: Ever-changing and varying pricing makes it hard to budget ML workloads
 - **Performance Uncertainty**: Hard to know if your model will run efficiently on different hardware
 - **Deployment Decisions**: Choosing the right GPU for production is guesswork